-Tim loves nothing more than sharing his love of science and the wonders of the universe.
-He regularly speaks to audiences of all ages on topics such as cosmochemistry, planetary science, and the importance of science in society.
+Tim loves nothing more than sharing his love of science and the wonders of the natural world.
+He regularly speaks to audiences of all sizes and ages on topics such as cosmochemistry, planetary science, and the importance of science in society.
 His enthusiasm is infectious and his deep knowledge of planetary science shines through.

 BBC Radio 4